-As a result, American bombers began targeting cities hoping to force the Japanese government to capitulate without having to invade the Japanese home islands.
+As a result, America's Army Air Corp began targeting cities hoping to force the Japanese government to capitulate without having to invade the Japanese home islands.
 These cities were ripe for firebombing, as most homes were made of paper and wood.
-The bombings of Hiroshima and Nagasaki were hardly that different from the firebombings in Japan and previously in Europe-
+The bombings of Hiroshima and Nagasaki were hardly that different from the firebombings in Japan and previously in